Entroware/docs/content/posts/memtest86/index.md

 ### Extract Memtest86 USB disk image

 Open the newly downloaded `memtest86-usb.zip` zip file and extract the `memtest86-usb.img` file from the archive.
-This file this be used in the next step.
+This file will be used in the next step.

 ### Creating a bootable Memtest86 USB drive